nodo-dot/easy-comments/README.md

 In addition to individual comments data files, all posts are recorded in a master log.
 This provides a full index of all posts, which may serve as a basic navigation aid or help the admin to quickly find posts.

-An basic text CAPTCHA attempts to limit SPAM.
+A basic text CAPTCHA attempts to limit SPAM.
 Further options are available to restrict user input to Latin characters only and the maximum of characters allowed per post.

 Make sure to have `ob_start()` at the top of the page.
 This is required to bypass the *Headers already sent* warning after posting.